-Bridges are designed to bridge the gap between missing teeth; they can be used to replace one or more missing teeth.
+Dental bridges will “bridge” the gap between missing teeth.
+We can use them to replace one or more missing teeth.
 A traditional fixed bridge is made of dental crowns that are attached to the adjacent teeth and have an artificial tooth in the middle.
+Dental bridges are a restorative dentistry procedure that Dr. Ken Schweifler provides to his patients that need it.

 Los Altos, CA dentist Dr. Ken Schweifler offers a wide range of tooth replacement options, including fixed dental bridges and implant bridges.
+He can repair loose bridges, or provide a modern replacement.
 If you are missing one or more teeth, we invite you to visit our Los Altos dentist office for a consultation with our team.
 If you would like to explore your treatment options for missing teeth, call (650) 489-4620 or schedule an appointment online.

 Do You Need A Dental Bridge?